This article was originally written in August 2021 and was updated in January 2022.

 The ride’s entrance even had a swan topiary planted and trimmed for guests to see.
 The landing sat on the right side of the hub near Main Street, awaiting guests for an eventual opening.

-The attraction at this point was still in development at WED enterprises.
+The attraction at this point was still in development at WED Enterprises.
 Animator and Imagineer Marc Davis, known for his quips and storytelling on rides such as Jungle Cruise, had developed sketches in 1972 of topiaries modeled after famous nursery rhymes that would line the canal.
 They would give riders another vibrant element to look at, but the topiary designs would never make it out of Imagineering, and the yellow-striped dock wouldn’t make it to the ride’s opening.
-Instead, Disney built the attraction’s permanent landing was near Tomorrowland’s entrance on the opposite side of the path from the previous dock.
+Instead, Disney built the attraction’s permanent landing near Tomorrowland’s entrance on the opposite side of the path from the previous dock.

 The ride, one step closer to opening, would be ready the following summer.